Bringing Lecture-Tutorials Online: An Analysis of A New Strategy to Teach Planet Formation in the Undergraduate Classroom: Overview of the Planet Formation Lecture-Tutorial (PFLT)

 Student 3: We learned that essentially all the mass of a solar system is in the star already, and if it did get more massive it would pull all the planets inward, not just this one gas giant.
 I think these planets must be interacting with other objects in the solar system and that eventually causes the planet to move out of the position where it was originally forming.

 Which student do you agree with?
 Which do you disagree with?
 Explain your reasoning. \end{quote}

-This final debate affords students the opportunity to draw connection between condensation temperature, and the formation of smaller, rocky planets closer to the central star and larger, icy planets farther out in the disk is not unique to our Solar System.
 This final debate introduces the concept that planets may move from the original locations in which they formed.
 Instructors are encouraged to use this final debate as a launching point to discuss Hot Jupiters, a class of giant exoplanet discovered at distances typically less than 0.1 AU from their host star.